ankowals/saf/README.md

 It will also find local configuration files and load them for usage in steps.There is no need to do that in seperate steps or Background scenario.
 In an @After hook we try to close the resources like for example web driver, Sql connection or take a screenshot if test failed.
 As a last step we are attaching log from the scenario to the test report.
-Hooks implementation can be found under src/test/java/steps/core/HooksSteps.
+Hooks implementation can be found under src/test/java/libs/libCore/steps/HooksSteps.class

 After @Before method execution cucumber-jvm will execute each step.

-Steps shall be implemented under steps directory.
+Steps shall be implemented under src/test/java/libs/<lib name>/steps directory.
 Please use seperete package for your project steps and group them to make files management easier when project grows.

+There is also possibility to execute some actions before the whole test suite (a set of feature files) will be executed.
+There are 2 additional global hooks available.
+So called beforeAll and afterAll hook.
+They can be used to initialize logger, print system properties or try to close the resources like web drivers etc.

 Each new scenario start will be indicated in the log as follows